Drug Addiction FAQ

 Is drug rehab a good investment?

 Some families think that if they just help a person out when they are having problems with substance abuse, that everything might be all right.
 So they pay the person’s rent, get him or her out of jail, help with medical bills or raising his children.
 They may even provide cash if the addicted person’s story is plausible enough.
 If the addicted person is working in the family business or living with other family members, thefts or embezzlement can add up to the tens of thousands of dollars or more.
 It is very expensive to fail to find an effective rehabilitation program.
 Drug rehabilitation is an investment that can save many thousands of dollars if the family takes care to ensure that the program is one that gets results.
 There is no price you can put on saving someone’s life.

 Is drug addiction treatment effective?

 Drug addiction treatment can be very effective but a family must scrutinize a program carefully to get the best chance of recovery possible.
-The Narconon drug recovery program is a self-paced program, meaning that a person finishes it at his or her own rate, usually two to three months.
-It has been proven to enable seven out of ten graduates to stay clean and sober after they go home.
+The Narconon drug recovery program is a self-paced program, meaning that a person finishes it at his or her own rate, usually ten to twelve weeks.
 This program thoroughly addresses the three factors that keep a person trapped in addiction: guilt, depression and cravings.
 The Narconon program provides remedies to alleviate these factors and the life skills to enable each graduate to make positive decisions and remain drug-free.

 How can I get a person into rehab if they don’t want to go?